xingchenzhang/xingchenzhang.github.io/_pages/about.md

 **My Fusion Intelligence Laboratory aims to use machine intelligence and multi-source information fusion to benefit humanity**.
 I am very interested in applying fusion intelligence in robot perception, medical data processing, and computer vision.
 Specifically, my research areas include

 - Multimodal Learning and Image Fusion
+- Robotics and Embodied Intelligence
 - Human-Centered Computer Vision
-- Robotics and Embodied Intelligence
-- Trustworthy and Ethical AI
+- Trustworthy and Responsible AI
 - AI for Healthcare

 To know more about my research, please go to the  '[Research](https://xingchenzhang.github.io/research/)' section.